bob-aila/Amalitech-Project-BOB/README.md

 ## A. Executive Summary
 Veridi Logistics delivers ~99,441 orders across Brazil.
-Our audit found that 8.1% of delivered orders arrive later than the estimated date, with remote northern states (AM, RR, AP) experiencing late rates exceeding 20%.
+Our audit found that 8.1% of delivered orders arrive later than the estimated date, with Cross states (AL, MA, PI) experiencing late rates exceeding 20%.
 Late deliveries directly correlate with poor reviews — on-time orders average 4.38/5 while super-late orders average 2.04/5, confirming the CEO's hypothesis that over-promising on delivery dates is driving customer dissatisfaction.